READING AND PHONICS - A DAILY FOCUS

 HOW DO WE TEACH CHILDREN TO READ?

-YEAR ONE READING
+RECEPTION AND YEAR ONE READING

-Learning to read and spell in our English system is a very complex process, we try to make it as fun as possible and give the children time to explore and develop at a pace they feel confident but at the same time providing challenge to extend their language and thinking skills.
+Learning to read and spell in our English system is a very complex process.
+We try to make it as fun as possible and give the children time to explore and develop at a pace they feel confident, but at the same time providing challenge to extend their language and thinking skills.